Should A Recovering Addict Use CBD?

 A study has found that nearly 21 million Americans suffer from at least one addiction, however, only 10% of these people are actually receiving treatment.
 In addition to this, it has been found that around 20% of people living in America who have anxiety and / or depression, will also be people who struggle with substance addiction.
 These statistics show that the stigma which surrounds addiction is one which is damaging millions of people who, instead of being made to feel ashamed, should be receiving help.

 There has been a lot of research into whether CBD could actually help recovery from substance addiction.
 Additionally, as CBD doesn’t contain THC, scientists have said that the potential that it could be abused is limited.

 Additionally, it is thought that using CBD during recovery from an opioid addiction can be extremely beneficial.
-The reason for this is that some of the signs of opioid withdrawal are the same as ailments which can be managed by CBD.
-Examples of symptoms which appear in both categories are; nausea, anxiety and insomnia.
+The reason for this is that some of the signs of opioid withdrawal are the same as ailments that can be managed by CBD.
+Examples of symptoms that appear in both categories are; nausea, anxiety and insomnia.

 Despite these clear positives, it is important to remember that more studies need to be carried out on humans, which means it is best to discuss taking CBD with a professional.